 Company wikis, internal memos, project updates - this is content where “good enough” really is good enough.
 If your global team can understand 80% and ask clarifying questions on the rest, you’re winning.

 is purpose-built for this workflow.
 With 700+ integrations, it plugs into Slack, Notion, and Confluence to auto-translate internal docs as they’re created.
-The accuracy hovers around 78% in my testing, but the speed and cost savings (under $100/month for small teams) make it worthwhile.
+The accuracy hovers around 78% based on user reports, but the speed and cost savings (under $100 per month for small teams) make it worthwhile.

-I tested four leading platforms across six language pairs (English to German, French, Spanish, Japanese, Mandarin, Arabic) with three content types.
-Here’s what actually happened in production:
+Here is how four leading platforms compare across six language pairs (English to German, French, Spanish, Japanese, Mandarin, Arabic) with three content types.
+Here is what the production data shows:

 DeepL: The European Language Specialist